-Andhra Pradesh NCSC News: AP State Science and Technology Council member and secretary said the National Children’s Science Congress 2020 state level competitions will be held from January 6 to 10.
+Andhra Pradesh NCSC News: AP State Science and Technology Council member and secretary said the National Children’s Science Congress state level competitions will be held in January.

 It was later adopted by National Council for Science and Technology Communication (NCSTC), Department of Science and Technology (DST), Government of India for carrying out national-level activities through NCSTC-Network (a network of Non-Government and Government organizations working in the field of science popularization) as a national organizer.
 National level Competition at Chandigarh University, Mohali, Chandigarh as per schedule

 It was a time when many of the country’s crusaders of science communication were experienced with massive science communication exercise of Bharat Jana BigyanJatha and Bharat Jana Gyan Bigyan Jatha.
 It was felt that the large scale activities for developing science awareness among the masses are to be continued as a regular activity.